 Applying for a SNIC SENS project

-SNIC SENS provides a secure cluster environment for the analysis of sensitive personal data, mainly from large-scale molecular experiments.
+SNIC SENS provides a secure cluster environment for the analysis of sensitive personal data.
 The compute cluster is called Bianca, and the storage systems are called Castor and Cygnus.

 If you are uncertain whether Bianca is the right system for you, read this FAQ page.

 A SNIC SENS project includes both compute (Bianca) resources and storage (Castor/Cygnus) resources.
 Please make sure to add both types of resource to your proposal before submitting.

 SNIC SENS, like all SNIC projects, are open for applications from researchers affiliated with Swedish institutions of higher education.
 International collaborators may become members of a project.